Artur-T-Malas/book-notes/README.md

 - Minor changes to README.md
 - Invert button visibility logic: show public by default, reveal user-specific when logged in
 - Add warning icon to the login/register warning

+## 26.07.2025
+- Added "Back to main page" links to login and register subpages